mdn/content/files/en-us/web/css/important/index.md

 ### Cascade layers

 Within each of the three origins for style sheets – author, user, and user-agent – normal declarations in unlayered styles override layered style declarations, with the last declared having precedence over the layers declared before it.
-Important declarations reverse the order of precedence: `!important` declarations in the first layer take precedence over `!important!` declarations in the next layer, and so on.
-Also, all the `!important` declarations have precedence over `!important` declarations made outside of any layer.
+Important declarations reverse the order of precedence: important declarations in the first layer take precedence over important declarations in the next layer, and so on.
+Also, all the important declarations have precedence over important declarations made outside of any layer.

 ### Inline styles